RJAdams04/public-repository/README.md

 # uoeIDS.github.io
-For the release of slides, labs and homeworks
+For the release of slides, labs and homework
-Read this
+*Read it*